tonyheadford/uk_validators/README.md

 The default error message is `is not a valid National Insurance No.`

-This can be translated in the same was as any other Rails valiation message using the key **:nino**.
+This can be translated in the same was as any other Rails validation message using the key **:nino**.

 For the example User model above, the customised en.yml would be: